mesabo/hataformer/documents/v1/VII. conclusion.md

 In summary, TAPFormer offers a compact, interpretable, and scalable solution for long-range forecasting, advancing the frontier of Transformer-based time series modeling.
 We believe its design principles can inform future architectures that aim to unify temporal semantics with efficient, multi-scale attention.

+Limitations:
+- Relies formally on time dependency and not applicable to data without time index;
+- Required a minimum of 2 attention head to fully apply both local and global;